- 20 February 2019

 - Combining the metrics into a coherent Dashboard

 Measuring innovation is just like combining art and science, which is why this is tough to do.
-Do not over use the metrics.
+Do not overuse the parameters.
 3M applied the rigid Six Sigma model to its creative process.
-Applied to R&D, Six Sigma attempts to turn the innovation process into a repeatable routine was a failure and impaired the renowned innovation culture of the company.
+Applied to R&D, Six Sigma attempts to turn the innovation process into a repeatable routine were a failure and impaired the renowned innovation culture of the company.
 Using only five metrics to measure innovation is a goal we have to aim for.

 A simple initial innovation dashboard that covers most of the innovation cycle could be the following.

-This Dashboard allows to measure the effectiveness of the three steps of the Innovation process and gives a perspective about the company innovation philosophy using the Dupont Modified ROII.
-Every company is unique regarding Innovation; this dashboard could be used as a point of entry and then amended in order to add or remove metrics more suited for the specific needs of the company.
-On top of that this dashboard could be used as a follow up for the BoD.
+This Dashboard allows measuring the effectiveness of the three steps of the Innovation process and gives a perspective about the company innovation philosophy using the Dupont Modified ROII.
+Every company is unique regarding Innovation; this dashboard could be used as a point of entry and then amended to add or remove metrics more suited for the specific needs of the company.
+On top of that, this dashboard could be used as a follow up for the BoD.